gilnam74/vex-sneppet/Tools.md

 [ CREATE PROJECT ] — Run the project creation process.
 This will add a folder with a folder structure, copy pipeline files inside, create a project in Shotgun based on user-defined settings.

 #### Project Manager
 Once you have your project in place its time to create assets and shots and make connections between them.

-Project Manager serves to replicate very basic Shotgun functionality for free.
-This is a system which controls your pipeline data.
+Project Manager is a system which controls your pipeline data.
+It serves to replicate Shotgun functionality, very basic but for free.

 [![](https://live.staticflickr.com/65535/48056687948_124c55d2fe_o.gif)](https://live.staticflickr.com/65535/48056687948_124c55d2fe_o.gif)